aminmsvi/hirelyze/README.md

     Example `.env` content:

     ```env
-    LLM_MODEL="gemma3:12b" # Or any other Ollama model you have running
+    LLM_MODEL       # The Ollama model to use for analysis
+    LLM_API_KEY     # API key for a cloud-based LLM service
+    LLM_BASE_URL    # Base URL for the LLM API endpoint
     ```

-    Refer to `config.py` for how `LLM_MODEL` is used.
-The default is "gemma3:12b".
-Ensure you have Ollama installed and the specified model pulled (e.g., `ollama pull gemma3:12b`).
+    Refer to `config.py` for how these variables are used.

 ## Running the Application